-The PDCF includes five computer-controlled sputter deposition systems that enable the growth of up to 11 different materials in a single deposition, an ultra-high vacuum electron beam deposition system, as well as a suite of equipment to fabricate devices.
+The PVDC includes five computer-controlled sputter deposition systems that enable the growth of up to 11 different materials in a single deposition, an ultra-high vacuum electron beam deposition system, as well as a suite of equipment to fabricate devices.
 This suite includes an optical mask aligner and electron beam lithography system, a focused ion beam microscope, and an atomic force microscope.

 A computer-controlled growth chamber for RF and DC magnetron sputtering of thin films with sub-nm thickness control.
 The system has a base pressure of greater than 10−8 mbar, and enables the growth of up to 11 materials in a single deposition.
 Substrates with a diameter of up to 10cm can be loaded and the substrate heater, which operates at up to 850°C, enables epitaxial growth.
 The chamber includes an RF plasma gun for surface cleaning, a quartz crystal thickness monitor, and load lock for high-throughput fabrication of samples.